deptagency/Unity-iOS/README.md

 <img width="512" alt="configuration" src="https://user-images.githubusercontent.com/1039147/50562463-17073000-0ce2-11e9-8a9a-5d7d183bf500.png">

-5. Add a new Run Script build phase with the contents of `Copy Unity Data` script (from the sample project) after `Copy Bundle Resources` build phase.
+5. Add a new Run Script build phase with the contents of `Copy Unity Data` script from the sample project.
+If you're using Unity 2018.3 or later, also add a Run Script phase with the contents of the `Embed Unity Dylibs (Simulator Only)` script from the sample project.

 6. If using Vuforia, disable Metal API validation in Scheme -> Options.
 If not using Vuforia, you can delete `Vuforia.xcconfig` from the `Config` directory.